viralpandey/custom-elements/README.md

 Browser
 -------
 Compatible with the latest versions of all modern browsers and tested with [BrowserStack](http://www.browserstack.com/) for both desktop and mobile.
 A/B testing done with [Optimizely](https://www.optimizely.com/).
 Screenshots are generated with the help of [PlaceIt](http://placeit.breezi.com/) by [Breezi](http://breezi.com/).
+Full length screenshots by http://ctrlq.org/screenshots/.
 Performance for mobile devices is measured with [Mobitest](http://mobitest.akamai.com/) and the test results are available [here](http://mobitest.akamai.com/m/results.cgi?testid=130420_FD_10).
 HTTP headers reviewed and tested by [http://hackst.com/](HackSt).

 Hosting
 -------